Four-manifolds, geometries and knots: Finite geometric dimension 2

-The group of isotopy classes of self homeomorphisms of $\sharp^r(S^1\times S^2)$ which induce the identity in $Out(F(r))$ is generated by twists about nonseparating 2-spheres, and is isomorphic to $(Z/2Z)^r$.
-Thus given a 2-knot group $\pi\cong F(r)\rtimes_\alpha Z$ there are $2^r$ corresponding homotopy types of fibred knot manifolds $M(K)$.
-Is every automorphism of $\pi$ induced by a self-homeomorphism of each such fibred manifold?
-If so, the knot is determined (among such fibred knots) up to finite ambiguity by its group together with the weight orbit of a meridian.
-(However, the group $\pi 3_1$ has infinitely many weight orbits [Su85].)
+Based self homeomorphisms of $N=\sharp^r(S^1\times S^2)$ which induce the same automorphism of $\pi_1(N)=F(r)$ are conjugate up to isotopy if their images in $E_0(N)$ are conjugate \cite{[HL74]}.
+Their mapping tori are then orientation-preserving homeomorphic.
+(Compare Corollary 4.5.)
+The group $E_0(N)$ is a semidirect product $(Z/2Z)^r\rtimes{Aut(F(r))}$, with the natural action \cite{[Hn]}.
+It follows easily that every fibred 2-knot with $\pi'$ free is determined (among such knots) by its group together with the weight orbit of a meridian.
+(However, $\pi 3_1$ has infinitely many weight orbits \cite{[Su85]}.)
 Is every such group the group of a ribbon knot?

 If $K=\sigma k$ is the Artin spin of a fibred 1-knot then $M(K)$ fibres over $S^1$ with fibre $\sharp^r (S^2\times S^1)$.
 However not all such fibred 2-knots arise in this way.
-It follows easily from Lemma 1.1 and the fact that $Out(F(2))\cong{GL}(2,\mathbb{Z})$ that there are just three knot groups $G\cong{F}(2)\rtimes{Z}$, namely $\pi 3_1$ (the trefoil knot group), $\pi 4_1$ (the figure eight knot group) and the group with presentation
+It follows easily from Lemma 1.1 and the fact that $Out(F(2))\cong{GL}(2,\mathbb{Z})$ that there are just three knot groups $G\cong{F}(2)\rtimes\mathbb{Z}$, namely $\pi 3_1$ (the trefoil knot group), $\pi 4_1$ (the figure eight knot group) and the group with presentation

-(Two of the four presentations given in [Rp60] present isomorphic groups.)
+(Two of the four presentations given in \cite{[Rp60]} present isomorphic groups.)
 The Alexander polynomial of the latter example is $t^2-t-1$, which is not symmetric, and so this is not a classical knot group.
-(See also [AY81, Rt83].)
+(See also \cite{[AY81], [Rt83]}.)

-Theorem 17.9 implies there is a slice disc $\Delta$ for $K$ such that the inclusion of $M(K)$ into $D^5-\Delta$ is 2-connected.
-Is $K$ itself homotopy ribbon?
-(This would follow from ``homotopy connectivity implies geometric connectivity", but our situation is just beyond the range of known results.)